awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 **Note**
 You can still reboot the instance if required for other types of patches installed on the instance, or if you want to update to a newer kernel\.
 In these cases, choose the `RebootIfNeeded` reboot option instead\.

-1. Return to Systems Manager Compliance to verify that the kernel live patches were installed\.
+1. Return to Compliance to verify that the kernel live patches were installed\.

 ## Enabling Kernel Live Patching using Run Command<a name="enable-klp"></a>

-To enable Kernel Live Patching, you can either run `yum` commands on your instances or use Run Command and a custom Systems Manager document that you create\.
+To enable Kernel Live Patching, you can either run `yum` commands on your instances or use Run Command and a custom Systems Manager document \(SSM document\) that you create\.

 For information about enabling Kernel Live Patching by running `yum` commands directly on the instance, see [Enabling Kernel Live Patching](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-enable) in the *Amazon EC2 User Guide for Linux Instances*\.